el-lang-org/el/DESIGN.md

 a coherent language that we can finish over a wide language with unfinished features.

+EL also values developer experience and developer happiness.
+Common work should feel direct and pleasant: syntax should be readable, tools and diagnostics should be helpful, and routine tasks should require little ceremony.
+This does not override correctness, predictability, or simplicity; it guides choices between designs that satisfy those constraints.

 ### 1.1 Design philosophy: simplicity

 EL's primary design philosophy is **simplicity**: language features should be